PaulKolozsvari/Odoo.XmlRpcAdapter.NET/README.md

 ### Odoo XML RPC Adapter for .NET

 This library allows for easy integration from any .NET (C# or VB.NET) application into Odoo.
-The library a .NET wrapper for the xmlrpc.net SDK (http://xml-rpc.net) which enables simplified XML RPC calls to Odoo (www.odoo.com).
+The library is a .NET wrapper for the xmlrpc.net SDK (http://xml-rpc.net) which enables simplified XML RPC calls to Odoo (www.odoo.com).
 It allows for calls to any available Odoo RPC functions listed in the Odoo documentation: https://www.odoo.com/documentation/12.0/webservices/odoo.html

 No prior knowledge of XML RPC and/or Odoo RPC functions required i.e. just use the functions in this libary for easy integration into Odoo.

-Has been tested on Odoo version 11 & 12.
+Tested on Odoo versions 11 & 12.

 External dependencies (included in this repository):